nolll77/Linear-Regression-using-numpy.polyfit/README.md

 In this tutorial, I’ll show you everything you’ll need to know about it: the mathematical background, different use-cases and most importantly the implementation.
 We will do that in Python — by using numpy (polyfit).

 Note: This is a hands-on tutorial.
 I highly recommend doing the coding part with me!
-If you haven’t done so yet, you might want to go through these articles first:
+If you haven’t done so yet, you might want to go through these articles first :

 The mathematical background

-**Here’s a quick recap!**
+**Quick recap !**

-For linear functions, we have this formula:
+For linear functions, we have this formula :

 > y = a*x + b